Every additional 1-star improvement can increase business 9%. Think about that.

 Remind people that you’re on Yelp right when they enter your store with some signage.
 The "People Love Us on Yelp" window clings are sent out twice a year to businesses that qualify for this program.
 Yelp doesn’t issue (or re-issue) these window clings upon request, but you can request a “Find us on Yelp” sticker to encourage more reviews and be well on your way to qualify for the “People Love Us on Yelp” cling.

 When you receive a new review that is well-written and shares quality information about your business, share it on your Twitter and Facebook.
 This can encourage others to write similar reviews or, at the very least, show how much your customers value your business and encourage new customers to give it a try.

 Respond to positive reviews

 Although it may not be possible to respond to every positive review, it is a good idea to occasionally reply to positive reviews to thank the reviewer for their business.
-Try to stay away from copy/pasting replies and keep it short, sweet, and genuine.
+This is your chance to connect with the people reading your reviews, so avoid copy/pasting replies.
+Canned responses can have the opposite effect, so try to keep it short, sweet, and genuine.